-The Adult Day Service (ADS) component is administered at the federal level by the United States Department of Agriculture (USDA) and at the state level through IDoA.
-The goal of the Child and Adult Care Food Program (CACFP) is to improve the diets of functionally impaired adults and persons 60 years of age and older by providing ADS Centers with reimbursement for nutritious, well-balanced meals.
+The Adult Day Service (ADS) component is administered at the

+federal level by the United States Department of Agriculture (USDA) and at the state level through IDoA.
+The goal of the Child and Adult Care Food Program (CACFP) is to improve the diets of functionally impaired adults and persons 60 years of age and older by providing ADS sites with reimbursement for nutritious, well-balanced meals.
 Centers must provide a community-based, non-residential group program designed to meet the needs of functionally impaired adults through an individual plan of care.
 In lieu of ADS licensure, CACFP approval is met through obtaining a Community Care Program (CCP) contract.
-There were 778,184 CACFP breakfasts, lunches and supplemental snacks served to approximately 3,617 participants on average per month who were enrolled in ADS during FFY22.
+There were 1,016,971 CACFP breakfasts, lunches and supplemental snacks served more than 3,500 participants on average per month who were enrolled in the ADS during FFY23.